k-T0/Annonsv-n/README.md

 <details>
 <summary><b>Does it publish to marketplaces automatically?</b></summary>
 Not yet.
 Today it prepares perfectly formatted content and opens each marketplace so you can paste/confirm.
-API publishing is on the roadmap where platform policies allow it.
+API/extension-based publishing is on the roadmap where platform policies allow it.
 </details>

 <details>
 <summary><b>Where do my images and drafts live?</b></summary>
-Locally in your browser (localStorage).
-Images are compressed client‑side; nothing is uploaded unless you choose to publish on a marketplace.
+Locally in your browser via <code>localStorage</code>.
+Images are compressed client-side; nothing is uploaded unless you publish on a marketplace.
 </details>

 <details>
 <summary><b>Is AI required?</b></summary>
 No. AI is optional.
-If the Gemini API isn’t reachable, we fall back to a clean, local template.
+If the Gemini API isn’t reachable, the app falls back to a clean, local template.
 </details>

 <details>
-<summary><b>Can I use this on mobile?</b></summary>
+<summary><b>Will it work well on mobile?</b></summary>
-Yes.
-The layout adapts for smaller screens (panels stack vertically).
-Desktop offers the most room for image work.
+Yes — panels stack vertically and controls scale.
+A dedicated mobile pass is a top priority in v2 for a truly thumb-first feel.
 </details>

 ---

 ## 👤 About
-Built and maintained by **a one‑person team**.
+Built and maintained by **a one-person team**.
-If you enjoy AnnonsVän Pro, a ⭐ on the repo helps a lot.
+If you enjoy AnnonsVän Pro, a ⭐ on the repo means a lot.

-**Contact:** Open an issue or reach out via the app.
+**Contact:** open an issue or just send a message.

 ---

 ## 📄 License
-Add your preferred license here (MIT recommended).
+no